 Alvis: Brand overview

-The history of Alvis dates back to 1919 when Thomas George John laid it down in Coventry, England.
-Initially, the company focused on the production of high-end passenger cars and aircraft engines, paving the way for its legacy of automotive and aviation advancements.
+Alvis’s history dates back to 1919 when Thomas George John established it in Coventry, England.
+Initially, the company focused on producing high-end passenger cars and aircraft engines, paving the way for its legacy of automotive and aviation advancements.

 Throughout the following decades of the 1920s and 1930s, Alvis earned a well-deserved reputation for producing exquisite sports sedans and race cars, among which the Silver Eagle model was particularly notable.
 However, the outbreak of World War II forced Alvis to refocus production on wartime needs, and the company began building military vehicles, including tanks, armored cars, and aircraft components.